tylerakraft/panostoblock/README.md

 Be sure to look through the documentation for your version of PanOS to ensure you're api calls are correct.
 I run this on the same server running our internal wiki so that the blocklist can be easily referenced.
-I run this script on Python 3.
+I run this script in Python 3.
 Don't know if it works with 2.
 I'm still new to python so I'm sure this isn't optimized or pretty.
 Be gentle.